venkatajax/devops-practical-2/README.md

 Note: This setup is for local development only.

-# Repository Structure
+# Repository Structure:
 ![alt text](image-14.png)

-# Screenshots of Application UI
+# Screenshots of Application UI:
 1) Profile Tab
 ![alt text](image-7.png)